 Step 7: Add the crumble (remaining oat mixture) over the lemon filling.
 Spread it out evenly over the lemon mixture.

-Step 8: Bake for 25 minutes at 350º F. Remove from the oven to a cooling rack.
-When the bars come to room temperature, put them in the refrigerator to chill.
-Slice when the bars are cool.
+Step 8: Bake for 25 minutes at 350º F, then remove from the oven and place on a cooling rack.
+When the bars reach room temperature, refrigerate them to chill, then slice when they are cool.

 Store these lemon oat bars with condensed milk in an airtight container in the refrigerator for up to 4 days.
 You can also freeze the bars in a large freezer-safe zip-style bag.

-If you love these gluten-free lemon oat bars, you will also want to try these Gluten Free Apricot Jam Bars.
+If you love fruity flavors, try these Gluten Free Strawberry Cream Cheese Bars.
+You will also want to try these Gluten Free Apricot Jam Bars.

 Cutting lemon bars cleanly can be tricky.
+These bars should be cooled before slicing.
 I recommend rinsing the knife and drying it between each cut.
 This will prevent the lemon mixture from sticking to the knife, making the bars have rough edges.

-If your bars fell apart, ensure you used a gluten-free flour blend with a binder like a xanthan, guar gum, or psyllium husk binder.
-It is also important for the bars to be chilled so that they firm up and hold together.
+If your bars fell apart, ensure you used a gluten-free flour blend with a binder like xanthan gum, guar gum, or psyllium husk.
+It is also important that the bars be chilled so they firm up and hold together.

 More Gluten Free Lemon Recipes:

-- The Best Gluten Free Lemon Pound Cake - One of my more popular lemon recipes.
+- Gluten Free Lemon Pound Cake – One of my more popular lemon recipes.

 - Easy Gluten Free Lemon Tart – This lemony tart is perfect for summer.

-- Gluten Free Lemon Sweet Rolls - Easy, decadent rolls made like cinnamon rolls.
+- Gluten Free Lemon Sweet Rolls – Easy, decadent rolls like cinnamon rolls.

-- Delicious Gluten Free Lemon Brownies - Topped with lemonade icing!
+- These delicious Gluten Free Lemon Brownies – Topped with lemonade icing!

 Creamy Gluten Free Lemon Oat Bars